Plants for Butterflies and Other Pollinators

 Awards: Missouri Botanic Garden Plant of Merit

 Natives chewed the plant’s sap like chewing gum.
-Lakota Sioux made an infusion of the plant is used to deworm horses and humans of and to break up congestion in the lungs.
+Lakota Sioux made an infusion of the plant to deworm horses and humans and to break up congestion in the lungs.
 Grew in Bartram’s colonial nursery by 1770’s.
 Grown at America’s 1st botanic garden, Elgin Botanic Garden 1811.

 • Silphium perfoliatum Cup plant Z 3-9